ericboszin/cicd-microservices-app/README.md

 ### Running the local Dockerized Microservices
 For this section, it is assumed that the reader has the Docker Desktop application and a Docker Hub account.
-> NOTE: for local app, navigate to `App.js` in `sa-frontend` and comment out line 24 and uncommment line 23.
 1. Build all the Docker images
    > Logic Service
    ```